Babička’s Svíčková (Beef with Vegetable Cream Sauce)

 5. Once the vegetables begin to soften, add in the beef stock, black peppercorns, allspice berries, bay leaves, salt and pepper.
 Make sure you COUNT the number of peppercorns and allspice berries you add in because you’ll have to take them out later.
 Bring the heat up to HIGH until it boils, then turn the heat down to LOW and let it simmer for 2.5 hours with the lid on.

-6. In a pan or skillet on HIGH heat, melt another 25g of lard and sear the beef on all sides.
+6. While the veg is simmering, in a pan or skillet on HIGH heat, melt another 25g of lard and sear the beef on all sides.
 Put the seared beef in the preheated oven for 20 minutes then remove it and add it to the pot of vegetables along with any juices and continue to let it simmer for the rest of the 2.5 hours with the lid on.

 7. (You can take this time to cook the knedlíky if you haven’t already.)